-Heading: Audit Scotland Report - 2021/22 Common Good Funds and Coats
+Heading: Audit Scotland Report to those charged with governance - 2021/22

-Observatory Trust Annual Accounts
+Common Good Funds and Coats Observatory Trust Annual Accounts

-- 1.1 Each year the Council's appointed external auditors carry out an audit of the financial statements of the Common Good Funds and Coats Observatory Trust controlled by Renfrewshire Council and provide an opinion as to whether those statements provide a fair and true view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 Audit Scotland officers will attend the meeting to present their reports.
+1.1 Each year the Council's appointed external auditors carry out an audit of the financial statements of the Common Good Funds and Coats Observatory Trust controlled by Renfrewshire Council and provide an opinion as to whether those statements provide a fair and true view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations.

+1.2 Audit Scotland officers will attend the Audit, Risk and Scrutiny Board meeting to present their reports.

-2.1 The Council is asked to consider the attached reports from Audit Scotland.
+2.1 Members are requested to consider the attached report from Audit Scotland.